-Bosnia and Herzegovina: Vlasic wind farm construction preparations in progress26.
-May 2020. / SEE Energy News
+Bosnia and Herzegovina: Vlasic wind farm construction preparations in progress, SEE Energy News

 Preparations for the construction of two wind farms – Vlasic and Bitovlje are in progress, Admir Andelija Acting Director of Bosnian power utility EPBiH said in an interview.